plemaillet/read_spectral_data/README.md

 - The covariance matrix on the CIELAB coordinates
 - The sRGB coordinates

+Note: The covariance matrices computations are not used in the "ExampleCode.m" script.

 The input data are provided for each of the 8 selected tissues in the /input/\<Tissue Name\>/Transmittance subfolder.
 For the example presented: [input/UterineCervix_red/Transmittance](https://github.com/plemaillet/read_spectral_data/tree/master/input/UterineCervix_red/Transmittance)

 The CIEXYZ coordinates of the reference white and the resulting color coordinates (CIEXYZ, CIEYxy and CIELAB) for a selection of pixels location corresponding to superficial cells, basal cells and stroma are displayed.
 A tiff image is obtained by reshaping the sRGB coordinates: